-COMMAND REGISTER 2-BIT DESCRIPTION R7 Trigger Polarity Control (CR20)
+COMMAND REGISTER 2 BIT DESCRIPTION R7 Trigger Polarity Control (CR20)

-This bit is used when the device is in test/diagnostic mode.
-It determines whether the pixel data is latched into the test registers in the rising or falling edge of R7.
-(See "Test Diagnostics" section.)
+This bit determines whether the pixel data is latched into the test registers on the rising or falling edge of R7, see "Test Diagnostics" section in Appendix 3.

-IPLL Trigger Control (CR21)
+I{PLL} Trigger Control (CR21)

-This bit specifies whether the $I{PLL}$ output is triggered from $\rm \overline{BLANK}$ or $\rm \overline{SYNC}.$
+This bit specifies whether the I{PLL} output is triggered from \overline{BLANK} or \overline{SYNC} .